stefantzn/stefantzn.github.io/README.md

 # stefantuczynski.com

-This is my personal website I created using React.js, Javascript, CSS, and HTML.
+This is my personal website I created using React.js, Next,js, and Tailwind CSS.
 You can take a look at it [here](https://stefantuczynski.com)!

 ## Gallery

-Current look as of 11/11/2023
+Current look as of 12/21/2023

 ![home](home.png)